 Average Weather for Boating

-Boating season typically spans from late May to mid-September.
+The season spans late May to mid-September.
 Summers are warm and sunny, with highs in the 70s and low 80s.
-Water temperatures remain comfortable for much of the season, especially in southern parts of the state.
+Water temperatures are comfortable for most of the summer, particularly in southern lakes.

 55+ Communities With Onsite Boat Parking